osu-cass/whats-fresh-api/docs/source/api/api.rst

 The API will only return HTTP 200 status codes, including for errors, except in the case of server-side errors, which will return a 500.

-  .. note:: In the future, it will be possible to get a short description of each endpoint by adding /describe to the end.
-  .. note:: As of yet, none of the parameters have been added.

 If future additions are made to the API, they will be made in the ``ext`` extension dictionary so as to provide backward compatibility.